SWAGI-D/ShoppingList/README.md

 This project makes use of React-Native.

+Steps to RUN:
-Start an Android Emulator.
+1) Start an Android Emulator.
-On the Terminal, run npm start.
+2) On the Terminal, run npm start.
-Select 'a' for Android.
+3) Select 'a' for Android.